ForbesLindesay/QJS/README.md

 API
 ---

-The `qjs` library consists of a single function that compiles code that contains await into code that can run asyncronously.
-If any part of a module requires use of await like keywords, the whole module should be wrapped by the qjs compiler.
+The `qjs` library consists of a single function that compiles code that contains yield into code that can run asyncronously.
+If any part of a module requires use of yield like keywords, the whole module should be wrapped by the qjs compiler.

-Inside the compiler you have access to `await` which will return the result of a promise, once it has been resolved.
+Inside the compiler you have access to `yield` which will return the result of a promise, once it has been resolved.
 You also get access to `Q` which is the promise library and simply saves you putting `var Q = require('q');` at the top of your file.

 Contributing
 ------------